davepinch/pinchy.cc/content/topics/people/j/james-k-polk/death/post-presidency-and-death-3-4.md

 ---
+title: "death of James K. Polk (Wikipedia)"
-title: "On the afternoon of Friday, June 15, Polk died at his Polk Place home in Nashville, Tennessee at the age of 53."
+✂️: "On the afternoon of Friday, June 15, Polk died at his Polk Place home in Nashville, Tennessee at the age of 53."
 citation: >-
   Wikipedia contributors.
 (2024, October 26).
 James K. Polk.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved 22:20, October 26, 2024, from https://en.wikipedia.org/w/index.php?title=James_K._Polk&oldid=1253454712 death of: James K. Polk snippet of: James K. Polk (Wikipedia)
+Retrieved 22:20, October 26, 2024, from https://en.wikipedia.org/w/index.php?title=James_K._Polk&oldid=1253454712 death in: Nashville, Tennessee death of: James K. Polk snippet of: James K. Polk (Wikipedia)
 type: snippet